Shivani3797/Future_Coffee_Prediction/README.md

 the broader global discourse on the future of coffee production.

 # Objectives

-➢ Objective 1: Running Maxent model to find out impacting climatic variables for coffee arabica species occurrence and its possible distribution with all bioclim variables as impacting factor for projected year 2021-2040.
+➢ Objective 1: Running the Maxent model to find out impacting climatic variables for coffee arabica species occurrence and its possible distribution with all bioclim variables as impacting factor for the projected year 2021-2040.

-➢ Objective 2: Projecting change in predictor variable i.e., annual temperature for year 2060-2080.
+➢ Objective 2: Projecting change in predictor variable i.e., annual temperature for the year 2060-2080.

-➢ Objective 3: Generalized Linear Modelling for Karnataka region, predicting coffee arabica species distribution in state from high contributing bioclim variables.
+➢ Objective 3: Generalized Linear Modelling for Karnataka region, predicting coffee arabica species distribution in the state from high contributing bioclim variables.

 ➢ Objective 4: Time-series analysis of predictor variables (Tmin, Precipitation) to comprehend trends for short-term climate forecast of the study area and ecologically relevant areas to species in the current scenario.